HOW MUCH DOES EPOXY FLOORING COST FOR COMMERCIAL SPACES?

 - Provides additional thickness

-Additionally, we can add certain additives to achieve specific qualities, such as aluminum oxide for enhanced slip resistance.
+The team at Treadwell can also add certain additives to achieve specific properties, such as aluminum oxide for enhanced slip resistance.

 #7: Regional Pricing Differences